MicrosoftLearning/MB-820-Business-Central-Developer-Certification/Instructions/Labs/LAB_04_Add_a_column_and_layout_to_base_report.md

 3. Open the Report Layouts page.

-4. Filter the list on reports with the **Report ID 309**
+4. Filter the list on reports with the **Report ID 309**.

 5. There are now two layouts for report 309, **Vendor Purchase List**.

-6. Select the layout from your **Lab 04 Reporting** app
+6. Select the layout from your **Lab 04 Reporting** app.

-7. Run the report layout
+7. Run the report layout.

 8. The **Payment Terms Code** should now be visible in the report.